twop/Blog/content/post/2016-12/angular2-creating-data-model.md

 +++
 date = "2016-12-26T11:46:25-08:00"
-title = "Angular2 first steps"
+title = "Angular2: creating data model."
 draft = false

 tags = [
   "angular2",
   "typescript",
-  "slopflow.editor",
+  "SlopFlow",
   ]

 +++

-# Doing first steps in angular

 In this post, I will share my learning curve of [angular2](https://angular.io/) and how to manage application state.
 As a small reminder: I have almost zero professional experience in JavaScript and web front-end, in general, so my overall learning curve includes a lot of js ecosystem ~~struggling~~ findings.